 The Germans appear to recognize their danger at Trondheim and reinforce the garrison there.
 The German 181st Infantry Division arrives in numerous transport planes, a conventional transport ship and two submarines operating as transport ships.

 At Hegra Fortress, the Germans make another infantry assault, which fails.
-They continue raking the fortress with machine gun and mortar fire.
+They continue raking the fortress with a very heavy machine gun and mortar fire.
 The weather turns sour, and a German attack is foiled by a blizzard.
-In the snow, the Germans start firing at each other in confusion.
+In the snow, the Germans sometimes fire at each other in confusion.
 In the evening, two Norwegian doctors ask for and receive permission to evacuate the wounded from the fortress.
 All operations are temporarily suspended.
-One of the doctors is held as hostage to make sure the operation goes as promised.
+One of the doctors is held as a hostage to make sure the operation goes as promised.
 They evacuated nine Norwegian wounded and a German POW, Gefreiter Bayerle, who the Norwegians released as a sign of good faith.
 The Norwegian wounded do not become POWs per agreement.

 The Norwegians holed up in Hegra Fortress are mounting a successful defense of their position, but it is strategically of minor importance.
 The guns are in fixed emplacements that point away from the only target of any strategic value, the airport being used by the Luftwaffe.
 The Norwegians under Major Holtermann attempt to re-direct the guns toward the airport, but this proves impossible.
 The only other value the fortress has is as a point of juncture for other Allied forces, but the Allied forces are nowhere nearby.

 Norway Naval Operations: U-26 acts as a transport and arrives at Trondheim carrying needed ammunition, weapons and other equipment.